 Larchmont is a somewhat small coastal village (i.e. on the ocean, a bay, or inlet) located in the state of New York.
 With a population of 6,087 people and three constituent neighborhoods, Larchmont is the 282nd largest community in New York.
-Larchmont has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Larchmont has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Larchmont home prices are not only among the most expensive in New York, but Larchmont real estate also consistently ranks among the most expensive in America.